Introduction

 Container Weights

-Shipping containers have a standard weight, which is crucial for transport logistics:
+Shipping containers have standard weights, which are vital for transport logistics:

 - 20-foot container: Approximately 4,800 pounds (empty)